RESO Transport Workgroup

 Given a version number MAJOR.MINOR.PATCH, increment the:

-For Data Dictionary specifications, only major and minor versions are used formally (e.g. 1.7 or 2.0).
+For Data Dictionary specifications, only major and minor versions are used formally (e.g., 1.7 or 2.0).
 RESO tracks patch-level changes for each revision of the Data Dictionary internally.

-Transport includes the patch level in its specifications (e.g. Web API Core 2.0.0) but only uses major and minor versions in practice.
+Transport includes the patch level in its specifications (e.g., Web API Core 2.0.0) but only uses major and minor versions in practice.

 Whether something is a “breaking change” depends on the lens through which it’s viewed.

 Similarly, adding tests where they didn’t exist before could “break” an API since they might require changes to the current implementation to meet the standard.
+Policies have been established to avoid this scenario.

 This document focuses primarily on how RESO standards and certification use versioning rather than how systems version their APIs, though there is some overlap.